Skip to main content

 Your job as a systems engineer may include:

-• Managing and monitoring all installed systems and infrastructure
+• Designing, implementing, managing and monitoring systems and infrastructures

-• Installing, configuring, testing and maintaining operating systems, application software and system management tools
+• Installing, configuring, testing and effectively integrating operating systems, application software and system management tools

-• Ensuring the highest levels of systems and infrastructure availability
+• Ensuring the highest levels of systems and infrastructure reliability.

 Master's Degree in Systems Engineering Courses